Wednesday, 27 September 2023

 These practices are not only encouraged but are considered vital in the journey of faith.

-In this blog post, we will explore the Catholic teachings on prayer and meditation, their significance, and how they can enrich our relationship with God.
+In this blog post, I'll explore the Catholic teachings on prayer and meditation, their significance, and how they can enrich our relationship with God.

 Understanding Prayer in the Catholic Tradition: